acenet-arc/paraview-introduction/CODE_OF_CONDUCT.md

 title: "Contributor Code of Conduct"
 root: .
 ---
-As contributors and maintainers of this project, we pledge to follow the [Carpentry Code of Conduct][coc].
+The maintainers of these lessons follow the [Carpentry Code of Conduct][coc].

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by following our [reporting guidelines][coc-reporting].